shaloo/docs.arcana/docs/troubleshooting.md

 # Troubleshooting Guide

-This troubleshooting guide will cover common issues that users may encounter when using the Arcana Auth SDK for user onboarding and signing blockchain transactions.
-Whether you are experiencing issues logging in, accessing your wallet, or making transactions, we hope this guide will help you get back up and running smoothly.
+This troubleshooting guide covers common issues faced by developers when integrating Web3 apps with the Arcana Auth SDK for user onboarding and signing blockchain transactions.

 ## Configuration Issues